HazyResearch/deepdive/doc/example-spouse.md

 ## 1. Data processing

-In this section, we'll generate the traditional inputs of a statistical learning-type problem: candidate objects, represented by a set of features, which we will aim to classify as _actual_ spouse relation mentions or not.
+In this section, we'll generate the traditional inputs of a statistical learning-type problem: candidate spouse relations, represented by a set of features, which we will aim to classify as _actual_ relation mentions or not.

 We'll do this in four basic steps: